tkhgf/Gesture-Alerts-Project/README.md

 We are a University of Missouri - Kansas City graduate software engineering team training in big data analytics and apps.

-Please refer to the final report for a quick demonstration.
+Please refer to the final report and Youtube video - https://youtu.be/LYwIiNeoAMI for a quick demonstration.

 Instructor: Dr. Yugyung Lee